Conditions for recurrence and transience for one family of random walks: Theoretical grounds for modelling the family of random walks

-When $a\neq \theta$, the network of queueing systems (which will be called later $a$-network) has a complex structure.
+When $\mathfrak{a}\neq \mathfrak{o}$, the network of queueing systems (which will be called later $\mathfrak{a}$-network) has a complex structure.
 The system of the equations for queue-length probabilities cannot be presented in product form, and the arguments that were earlier used for symmetric family of independent random walks and leading to exact representations become disable.
 So, the aim is to study structural properties of the distributions, and on the basis of them to arrive at the correct conclusions on the family of random walks.

 Note that typical queueing networks, including those state-dependent, suppose the presence of routing mechanism between the queueing systems connected into the network.
 In \cite{MP} a large number of different examples of application of state-dependent queueing networks have been considered.
 The state-dependent network of two queueing systems that models the random walks considered in the present paper does not contain an explicit connection between the queues via the routing mechanism.
 The connection between the queues is implicitly provided via the dependence of arrival and service rates in both queueing systems upon the total number of customers presenting in two queues.
+Similar type of networks describe models of service allocations and have been studied in \cite{SS}.